highbiza/wagtail-roadrunner/README.md

 ------------------------

 You can create your own preview UI in javascript by registering your own block definition with telepath.

+There are 2 ways to include wagtail-roadrunner in your project:

+1. you can use the exported symbols on ``window``, the entire library is available as ``window.roadrunner``, just like ``window.wagtailStreamField``.
-To do this, you can either install wagtail-roadrunner as a dependency in your javascript project like this:
+2. Alternatively you can install wagtail-roadrunner as a dependency in your javascript project like this:

 ```
 npm add highbiza/wagtail-roadrunner